logo

 • Medical Pain Relief Options

-When I neared the final weeks of pregnancy, a whirlwind of emotions hit me—excitement about meeting my baby, nervousness about childbirth, and, of course, the big question: "Will I survive the labour pain?" and "How will I know if it’s really started or if I just ate too much spicy food?"
+As I neared the final weeks of pregnancy, excitement mixed with nerves.
+The big questions were: "Will I survive the labour pain?" and "How will I know if it's happening or just from that spicy food?"

 As your body gears up for your baby's grand arrival, you may notice certain telltale signs:

 • Contractions: This is the most prominent symptom.
-Your uterine muscles will tighten and relax rhythmically, helping to open (dilate) the cervix.
-It can feel quite intense and uncomfortable.
+Your uterine muscles tighten and relax rhythmically, helping to open (dilate) the cervix.
+This can feel intense and uncomfortable.

 • Effacement: As the cervix opens, it also softens and thins out.